JulyWitch/JulyWitch.github.io/content/posts/over-refactoring-effects.en.md

 My rules for refactoring are pretty simple

-- The code block is duplicated +3 times
+- The code block is duplicated at least 3 times
-- The code block and what it does is atomic enough and does a well defined task
+- The code block and what it does is atomic
+- It is a well defined task

 ### When to stop